-This vining plant is part of the Araceae family and is native to the Solomon Islands where they climb high up the trunks and along branches of trees by attaching their fleshy aerial roots to bark.
+Devil's Ivy is a vining species part of the Araceae family of houseplants and is native to the Solomon Islands where they climb high up the trunks and along branches of trees by attaching their fleshy aerial roots to bark.
 Epipremnum have leathery leaves which are almost heart shaped.

 Foliage: Approximately 30cm in length

 Ceramic pot not included.

 Care for Devil’s Ivy by positioning it in a light spot that is protected from direct sunlight and draughts at a temperature between 18-24.
 This plant prefers environments with a moderate to high humidity, which you can create using a humidifier, regular misting and grouping your plants close together.
 Feed them every 2-3 weeks during their growing season with diluted fertiliser.

 Is Devils Ivy poisonous to cats and dogs?

 Although beautiful, this plant is poisonous to cats, dogs and people, so we strongly recommending keeping it out of each anything that might want to take a bite out of it!